mariaalouisaa/learn-gatsby/README.md

 - Added basic components and styling
 - Used built in Link component
 - Added StaticImage component using plugins and adjust config file accordingly
+- Used GraphiQL endpoint (localhost:8000/___graphql) to explore the data in the data layer and design GraphQL queries
+- Learnt when use a page query vs useStaticQuery & implemented both

 **Developer mode**
     Navigate into your new site’s directory and start it up.